telerik/maui-docs/controls/pdfviewer/getting-started.md

 ---
 title: Getting Started
 page_title: .NET MAUI Calendar Documentation - Getting Started
-description: "Get started with the Telerik UI for .NET MAUI PdfViewer and add the control to your .NET MAUI project."
+description: Get started with the Telerik UI for .NET MAUI PdfViewer and add the control to your .NET MAUI project.
 position: 1
 slug: pdfviewer-getting-started
 ---